darshit4777/copy_cat/README.md

 The copy cat simulator was built for testing various control algorithms to solve a well known and interesting controls problem.
 Additionally its application can be extended to build Machine Learning models to control the plate.

 ## Installation
+It is recommended that you create a virtual environment first.
+To do so, use `python3 -m venv <name of virtualenv>` This will create a virtual environment.
+After that activate the virtual environment and clone this repository.

-Just clone the repository and download dependencies from the requirements.txt.
-To do so, just use `pip install -r requirements.txt`
+To download the dependencies from the requirements.txt, just use `pip install -r requirements.txt`

 ## Usage
 ### Launching
-Start the game using `python3 visual.py` </br>
+Start the game using `python3 main.py` </br>

 ### Controls
 Use the arrow keys to tilt the plate.
 As the plate tilts the ball will start rolling down the incline.
 Be careful!
 The ball speeds up quite fast!. </br>